MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/emea-vat-reporting.md

 ### Sales tax reporting codes

 Sales tax reporting codes are box codes in the VAT statement or tag names in XML format.
 These codes are used to aggregate and prepare amounts for the report.
 When you configure the electronic reporting format of the VAT statement, the names of the result amounts will be used.
 You can create and maintain sales tax reporting codes on the **Sales tax reporting codes** page.
 You must assign each code a report layout.
-After you create the sales tax reporting codes, you can choose the codes in the **Report setup** section on the **Sales tax codes** page. <!---For more information, see [Set up sales tax reporting codes](http://ax.help.dynamics.com/en/wiki/set-up-sales-tax-reporting-codes/) and [Sales tax reporting codes page (Field descriptions)](http://ax.help.dynamics.com/en/wiki/sales-tax-reporting-codes-page-field-descriptions/).-->
+After you create the sales tax reporting codes, you can choose the codes in the **Report setup** section on the **Sales tax codes** page. <!---For more information, see [Set up sales tax reporting codes](http://ax.help.dynamics.com/en/wiki/set-up-sales-tax-reporting-codes/).-->

 ### Sales tax codes for VAT reporting